 Qtonic Quantum Corp Launches QScout Pulse for 24/7/365 Quantum Risk and Vulnerability Intelligence

+Qtonic Quantum Corp launches QScout Pulse for continuous quantum risk and vulnerability intelligence.

+QScout Pulse analysts monitor external cryptographic exposure, vulnerability signals, and post-quantum risk in real time.

-QScout Pulse extends QScout with continuous monitoring of cryptographic exposure, public-surface risk, and remediation priorities.
+QScout Pulse adds continuous monitoring of external cryptographic exposure, public-surface risk, and proof-backed remediation priorities.

 QScout Pulse helps organizations monitor externally observable cryptographic debt, public-surface exposure, post-quantum readiness gaps, and vulnerability signals that may require validation or remediation.
 It is designed for security leaders, risk teams, and executives who need continuous visibility instead of periodic snapshots.
 Periodic assessments are no longer enough when certificates change, exposed services appear, dependencies shift, and adversaries continuously map public infrastructure.